osullivj/getco/readme.md

 #### Getco coding challenge
-This is the code I submitted for as a first step in the Getco hiring process back in 2009.
+This is the code I submitted as a first step in the Getco hiring process back in 2009.
 During the phone interview I was told I would need to spend three months in Chicago, so I dropped out at that point.
 The challenge was to write some code that figured out CPU cache sizes; you can see that in main.cpp which is, of course, win32 code.